minter-rocks/contracts/contracts/collection-factory/collection-5-factory/README.md

 - owner of the contract can delete default royalty and token royalties or set
 - tokenRoyalty only when the token supply is zero.

-## Deployment
+- collection attributes:
+   - collectionInfo
+   - collectionName
+   - collectionSymbol

- - deploy Factory 5:
+   - royaltyNumerator

-   $ npx run scripts/collection-factory/deploy5.js (--network <network_name>)

- - deploy collection5:
+   - royaltyReciever

-   $ Factory5.newCollection(info, name, symbol, royaltyNumerator, royaltyReciever )